Córdoba Synagogue

+The building was used as a synagogue until 1492, subsequently used for profane purposes, and restored and reopened in 1985 as a Jewish museum.
+In 1885, the building was added to the list of monuments of Spanish Cultural Heritage (Bien de Interés Cultural).

 History

-After the expulsion of the Jews in 1492, the synagogue was seized by the authorities and converted into a hospital for people suffering from rabies (hydrophobia), the Hospital Santo Quiteria.
-In 1588, the building was acquired by the shoemakers guild, who used it as a community center and small chapel, changing the patron saint of the building to Santos Crispin-Crispian, the patron saint of shoemakers.
+After the expulsion of the Jews in 1492, the synagogue was seized by the authorities and converted into the Hospital Santo Quiteria for people suffering from rabies.
+In 1588, the building was acquired by the shoemakers’ guild, which used it as a community center and small Christian chapel, changing the patron saint of the building to Santos Crispin-Crispian—the patron saint of shoemakers.
 It was declared a National Monument in 1885.

-Since then it has undergone several phases of the restoration including that of Felix Hernandez in 1929.
-In 1935, the Spanish authorities marked the eight-hundredth anniversary of Maimonides' birth by changing the name of the square in which the synagogue is located to Tiberias Square, honoring the great native-born philosopher, who is buried in Tiberias.
-At this celebration the first Jewish prayer service in 443 years to occur openly and with full knowledge of the authorities was held at the synagogue.
-Another restoration was begun in 1977 for the reopening of the building in 1985 to celebrate the 850th anniversary of Maimonides birth.
-It is the only synagogue in Córdoba to escape destruction during years of persecution.
-Although clearly no longer functioning as a house of worship, it is open to the public.
+Since then, it has undergone several phases of restoration, including that of Felix Hernandez in 1929.
+In 1935, the Spanish authorities marked the eight-hundredth anniversary of the birth of Maimonides by changing the name of the square in which the synagogue is located to Tiberias Square, honoring the great native-born philosopher buried in Tiberias.
+At this celebration, the first Jewish prayer service in 443 years, openly and with full knowledge of the authorities, was held at the synagogue.
+Another restoration was begun in 1977 to reopen the building in 1985 to celebrate the 850th anniversary of Maimonides's birth.
+It is the only synagogue in Córdoba that escaped destruction during years of persecution.
+Although no longer functioning as a house of worship, it is open to the public.

 Architecture

 Building restrictions

 The floor plan of the synagogue, as well as other synagogues of the time period, was greatly affected by the restrictions placed upon synagogue construction by Christian leaders.
 Restrictions varied depending on the location of the synagogue and whether or not Jews enjoyed a privileged status in that community.
 The size of the synagogue had to reflect its humility and inferiority to the Catholic church, but it differed from place to place in accordance with the Christian buildings in the area.
 Sometimes even the king's favor was not sufficient to avoid the troubles that the local clergy could cause.
-In April 1250, Innocent IV ordered the Bishop of Córdoba to take action against the Jews who were building a synagogue whose height was not acceptable to the local clergy.
-Documents from the reign of Pope Innocent IV recorded resentment toward a prominent new congregational synagogue:
+In April 1250, Innocent IV ordered the Bishop of Córdoba to take action against the Jews for building a synagogue of an unacceptable height.
+Documents from his reign record resentment toward a prominent new congregational synagogue:

 The Jews of Cordoba are rashly presuming to build a new synagogue of unnecessary height thereby scandalizing faithful Christians, wherefore ... we command [you] ... to enforce the authority of your office against the Jews in this regard....